Business-to-business

+Business-to-business activity is thought to allow business segmentation.

+B2B is often contrasted with business-to-consumer (B2C) trade, the latter of which typically sells directly to the general public and consumers, rather than other businesses and organisations.

 Organization

+Successful B2B operations depend upon sales personnel understanding the purchasing behaviour and outlook of the types of business they wish to work with.

 B2B involves specific challenges at different stages.
 At their formation, organizations should be careful to rely on an appropriate combination of contractual and relational mechanisms.
 Specific combinations of contracts and relational norms may influence the nature and dynamics of the negotiations between firms.

-Business to business model
+Business to business models

 Vertical B2B model

 Vertical B2B is generally oriented to manufacturing or business.
 It can be divided into two directions: upstream and downstream.
 Producers or commercial retailers can have a supply relationship with upstream suppliers, including manufacturers, and form a sales relationship.
 As an example, Dell works with upstream suppliers of integrated circuit microchips and computer printed circuit boards (PCBs).

 A vertical B2B website can be similar to the enterprise's online store.
-Through the website, the company can promote its products vigorously, more efficiently and more comprehensively which enriches transactions as they help their customers understand their products well.
-Or, the website can be created for business, where the seller advertises their products to promote and expand transactions.
+Through the website, the company can promote its products vigorously, more efficiently, and more comprehensively, enriching transactions by helping customers better understand their products.
+Alternatively, the website can be created for business purposes, where the seller advertises their products to promote and expand transactions.

+A good example of a vertical B2B model is manufacturers vs wholesalers.

 Horizontal B2B model

 Horizontal B2B is the transaction pattern for the intermediate trading market.
-It concentrates similar transactions of various industries into one place, as it provides a trading opportunity for the purchaser and supplier, typically involving companies that do not own the products and do not sell the products.
-It is merely a platform to bring sellers and purchasers together online.
+It consolidates similar transactions from various industries into one platform, offering trading opportunities for both buyers and suppliers.
+Typically, it involves companies that do not own or sell the products but serve as a platform to connect sellers and buyers online.
 The better platforms help buyers easily find information about the sellers and the relevant information about the products via the website.

+A good example of a horizontal B2B model is bankers vs corporate lawyers.

+Growth of e-procurement

+A 2022 Amazon report highlighted a "rapid transformation of B2B e-procurement in recent years", with 91% of the B2B buyers surveyed in their study stating that they preferred online purchasing.

 B2B2C

-B2B2C means "business-to-business-to-consumer" and according to the TechTarget website, the purpose of the terminology is to "extend the business-to-business model to include e-commerce for consumers".
-B2B2C aims to "create a mutually beneficial relationship between suppliers of goods and services and online retailers".
+B2B2C means "business-to-business-to-consumer".
+According to the TechTarget website, the purpose of the terminology is to "extend the business-to-business model to include e-commerce for consumers".
+An aim of B2B2C is to "create a mutually beneficial relationship between suppliers of goods and services and online retailers".
 According to Lomate and Ramachandran, it enables manufacturers (the first "B" in B2B2C) to connect with, understand and serve their end customers ("C") without undermining their sales and distribution networks, including online sellers (the second "B") or excluding them from continuing customer engagement.